-A The sub receiver's AUX antenna must be well-isolated from the main (transmit) antenna to avoid activating the sub receiver's carrier-operated relay.
+⚠ The sub receiver AUX antenna must be well-isolated from the main (transmit) antenna to avoid activating the carrier-operated relay in the sub receiver.

 Using the AUX input for the sub receiver slightly improves sensitivity of both the main and sub receivers because the splitter is not used.